When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

 These ERP systems are designed to sit in your office’s internal servers, giving you the freedom to manage when and what to upgrade your ERP software.
 You also enjoy greater control over your system's customisation options.

 On the flip-side, On-Premise ERP systems need higher up-front costs of ownership.
 The returns on investment could also take up to several years.

 The same applies vice-versa.
 If you favour lower initial set-up costs, minimal IT maintenance, and convenient upgrades at the expense of less customisation, a Cloud ERP system may be more suitable for you.

-Cloud ERP systems reside outside your office premises and are managed by your Cloud ERP vendor.
+Cloud ERP systems reside outside your office premises in Singapore and are managed by your Cloud ERP vendor.
 You can run your ERP software and operations over the Internet with just your browser and an Internet connection for a subscription fee.